blueudp/amz-leech/README.md

 # How to

-Run the script and wait until the program prints ("Send form and continue>"), then wait until leech.py prints ("Captcha> "), this time do not send form! otherwise program wont find send button so it will crash
+Run the script and wait until the program prints `Send form and continue>`, then wait until leech.py prints `Captcha>`, this time do not send form!
+Otherwise program wont find send button so it will crash

 # SMS Man

-AMZ-leech use sms-man.com API services, countries are written in *deps/phones.txt*, following this structure
+AMZ-leech use sms-man.com API services, countries are written in **deps/phones.txt**, following this structure

 ```
 country,smsmanAPIcountryID,AmzCountryIDFromDesplegableList